 Remember PCOS occurs about one in every 10 women (approximately 10% 10 women in a hundred), so it is surprisingly common.

-My doctor told me I have to take birth control pills to have a period.
+My doctor told me I have to take contraceptive pills to have a period.
 Why do I have to have a period?

 Without a period as a starting point of a cycle, the normal maturation of follicles and selection of a dominant follicle for ovulation cannot occur.